kg4zow/remarkable.jms1.info/src/info/first.md

 reMarkable: ~/
 ```

-> I'm not sure what "zero sugar" is supposed to mean, but it's certainly important to *somebody*, they made the system print this message with rainbow colours and everything.
+> According to [their Github repo](https://github.com/reMarkable/linux), "zero sugar" is reMarkable's name for the Linux kernel for the rM2, and "gravitas" is the kernel for the rM1.
+(Also, finding this answer was the first I had seen any mention of reMarkable having *any* publicly available source code.)
 >
 > If you're curious, the message is comfing from the tablet's `/etc/motd` file.